Absolute connectedness and classical groups

-The aim of present section is to introduce the notion of (definable) absolute connectedness (Definition \ref{def:abscon}), and give the basic results on it.
-In short, $G$ is \emph{absolutely connected} if $G^{\infty}_A = G$, for every small $A$ (working in a sufficiently saturated extension of an arbitrary expansion of $G$).
-We relate also this notion to the known concepts of bounded simplicity and quasi-simplicity (see the definition below).
-We introduce also an auxiliary class of weakly simple groups (Definition \ref{def:wsim}).
+In the rest of the paper the symbol $(G,\cdot,\ldots)$ denotes a group $G$ possibly equipped with extra first order structure $(\ldots)$.
+For example, $G$ might be a definable group in some structure $\M$.
+In this case there is a natural induced structure on $G$ from $\M$ (cf. \cite[Section 1.3]{marker}).
+We usually do not assume that $G$ is sufficiently saturated.
+By $G^*$ we always denote a sufficiently saturated elementary extension of $(G,\cdot,\ldots)$.

-The symbol $G$ denotes a group possibly equipped with extra first order structure, but we no longer assume $G$ is sufficiently saturated.
-We denote by $G^*$ a sufficiently saturated elementary extension of $G$.
+The aim of the present section is to introduce the notion of (definable) absolute connectedness (Definition \ref{def:abscon}), and give some basic results on it.
+In short, $G$ is \emph{absolutely connected} if ${G^*}^{\infty}_A = G^*$, for every small $A$, working in any sufficiently saturated extension $G^*$ of any arbitrary expansion of $G$.
+We introduce also an auxiliary subclass $\W$ of the class of absolutely connected groups (Definition \ref{def:wsim}).